-Through the operation of the laws of spirit-evolution we have attained a freedom of thought where we no longer accept the teachings of priest, prelate, guru or medium, unless they accord with our reason.
+Through the operation of the laws of spirit-evolution we have attained a freedom of thought where we no longer accept the teachings of priest, prelate, guru, or medium, unless they accord with our reason.
 Authorities no longer bind us.
 We believe, as Emerson says, that, "with each new mind a secret of Nature transpires; nor can the Bible be closed until the last great man is born."
 Fearing no longer to question the authority of the claims of infallibility of Bibles, we cannot be led to substitute for "Thus saith the Lord," the direction of Mahatmas, whose existence rests upon questionable evidence; nor do we surrender our right of judgment to any spirit, in the body or decarnated.
-The revelation to be of service must be so plainly stated as to be readily understood, or its claims will be questioned.
+The revelation to be of service must be so plainly stated as to be readily understood, or its claim will be questioned.
 Conciseness and clearness of statement are demanded in an age which is symbolized by the electric light.
 Darkness and obscurity are not evidences of intellectual or spiritual progress.
-The pamphlet which requires a quarto of explanation to make its meaning clear gathers dust on the publisher's shelves.

 We are coming to the belief that miracle, magic, and mystery are merely "springes to catch woodcocks"; terms used as cloaks to disguise ignorance.
-As we progress in the development of the divine spark within the prospect brightens; the fogs which have obscured our vision are dispersed by the increasing light, and what - in our ignorance - seemed to be miraculous, was only the result of the harmonious action of laws which we are now beginning to comprehend.
+As we progress in the development of the divine spark within, the prospect brightens; the fogs which have obscured our vision are dispersed by the increasing light, and what-in our ignorance-seemed to be miraculous, was only the result of the harmonious action of laws which we are now beginning to comprehend.
 The grandeur of the sea cannot be discerned by standing upon its level, and limiting our scope of vision by that low position.
-If we would gather inspiration from its beautiful and majestic movement, from its magnificent and apparently illimitable extent, we must ascend the heights; and in proportion to the height attained, are we impressed and awed by its magnitude and power.
+If we would gather inspiration from its beautiful and majestic movement, from its magnificent and apparently illimitable extent, we must ascend the heights ; and in proportion to the height attained, we are impressed and awed by its magnitude and power.

-"Tis the sublime of man,

-Our noontide Majesty, to know ourselves

-Parts and proportions of one wondrous whole!

-This fraternizes Man, this constitutes

-Our charities and bearings.
-But 'tis'God

-Diffused through all, that doth make all one whole."
+"Tis the sublime of man.
+Our noontide Majesty, to know ourselves Parts and proportions of one wondrous whole!
+This fraternizes Man, this constitutes Our charities and bearings.
+But 'tis God Diffused through all, that doth make all one whole." -S T. Coleridge.

-S. T. Coleridge.